Ultrafast selective mid-infrared sublattice manipulation in the ferrimagnet $FeCr_2S_4$: Time-resolved reflectivity

 \section{Time-resolved reflectivity}

-The time-resolved reflectivity (\textDelta R/R, \textit{i.e.}, the ratio between the reflectivity change and the equilibrium one) was collected removing half (or quarter) waveplate, and Wollaston polarizer from the detection scheme, thus collected all the reflected probe beam with a single diode.
+The time-resolved reflectivity (\textDelta R/R, \textit{i.e.}, the ratio between the reflectivity change and the equilibrium reflectivity) was recorded removing the half- (or quarter-) wave plate, and Wollaston polarizer from the detection scheme, thus collecting all the reflected probe beam in a single diode.

-Under the critical temperature, in the 1.55 eV pump and 0.30 eV probe configuration, we observe in Fig. \ref{sfig9} a clear influence of the magnetic field.
+Below the critical temperature, in the 1.55 eV pump and 0.30 eV probe configuration, we observe in Fig. \ref{sfig14} a clear influence of the magnetic field.
 In panel (a) (p-polarized probe), the positive magnetic field leads to a larger \textDelta R/R, while the negative and zero field traces are for the most part superimposed in the recorded time range.
-Differently, using an s-polarized probe, the two curves of the sample under a magnetic field are superimposed with smaller \textDelta R/R compared to the zero field case.
+Differently, in panel (b) (s-polarized probe) the two curves of the sample under a magnetic field are superimposed with a smaller \textDelta R/R compared to the zero field case.
 We attribute this response, showing a difference between the direction of magnetic field with the same modulus, to a transversal component in our polar MOKE measurements.
 This can be present due to the small, albeit finite, angle of the two beams with respect to the surface normal (pump $2^{\circ}$ and probe $7^{\circ}$).

-The initial offset is connected to a low-energy pre-pump pulse coming from the pump beam, which, however, has a limited impact on the equilibrium state (Fig. 3(a),(b)).
+The initial offset is connected to a low-energy pre-pump pulse arriving 19 ps before $t$=0 coming from the pump beam, which, however, has a limited impact on the equilibrium state (Fig. 3(a),(c)).
+It was estimated to be about eight times smaller than the main pulse.

-Above the critical temperature (panel (c)), under the same incident fluence, the \textDelta R/R becomes independent from the applied magnetic field.
-Moreover the magnitude of the maximum reflectivity change decreases by one order of magnitude.
+Above the critical temperature (panel (c)), under the same incident fluence, the \textDelta R/R becomes independent of the applied magnetic field.
+Moreover, the magnitude of the maximum reflectivity change decreases by one order of magnitude.